 You can book a tutorial any time throughout the year.

-Our live workshops usually start towards the middle of the first semester (end of October).
-Once the dates are released you will be able to check the details of forthcoming sessions and sign up for them through our online booking system.
-Our friendly workshops and clinics cover topics such as:
+Our live workshops usually start towards the middle of the first semester (end of October). and run throughout the year.
+You can check the details of forthcoming sessions and sign up for them through our online booking system.
+Our workshops and clinics cover topics such as:

 Referencing - this will be an introduction to the key concepts of referencing and you will have a chance to ask questions